cjfuller/kargo/README.md

 # Development

-kargo is self-hosting, so download a release and use kargo to build itself rather than using the legacy gradle build files used for bootstrapping.
-The gradle files will be removed at some later date.
+kargo is self-hosting, so download the latest release and use kargo to build itself.

 ## Roadmap